chrisschek/reign/README.md

 ### Inclusion in Maven projects

-Reign can be included in a Maven project with the following POM file snippet.
+Reign is not yet in a central repository, but if built and uploaded to a private repository, Reign can be included in a Maven project with the following POM file snippet.
 Using classifier "shaded" will use a jar that hides most of Reign's dependencies from your project:  this may help with dependency conflicts in more complex projects and is the preferred way of integrating Reign.

         <dependency>
             <groupId>io.reign</groupId>